Moi! We are happy to welcome you to your new home!

 - Espoo has several libraries, some of which also offer self-service hours.
 Two mobile libraries, Helmi and Välkky, serve schools, day care centres and areas with no local library.
 Espoo City Library includes open and innovative spaces for everyone.
 Or would you like to join one of the libraries’ reading challenges that are available for all age groups?

 - You can get a library card from any library in the Helsinki metropolitan area.
-You will need to give your address and show a valid photographic proof of identity with your personal identity code.
-You need to have an address in Finland to get a library card.
+You will need to give your address and show a valid photographic proof of identity with your personal identity code to get a library card.

 - Check what libraries offer at their website: Helmet.fi